LIHPC-Computational-Geometry/dds-hexmeshing/README.md

 ![](synoptic.png)

 The goal of this project is to unify multiple polycube-based hex-mesh generation algorithms with a straightforward syntax, hiding their specific command line interface.
+All input/ouput data is gathered in a shared data folder.

 Example:
 ```bash